LibertyDSNP/activity-content/.github/ISSUE_TEMPLATE/DSNP_Issue.md

 ---
-    name: DSNP Issue
+    name: Activity Content Issue
-    about: Report an issue found in the DSNP
+    about: Report an issue found in the Activity Content Package
     title: ""
     labels: "bug"
     assignees: ""